InKolev/Multithreaded-Programming-Fundamentals/1. Multithreaded Programming Fundamentals/README.md

 ## What is a Process / Thread? <br/> What is Multitasking / Multithreading?

 <!-- attr: { id:'', showInPresentation:true, hasScriptWrapper:true } -->
-# What is a Process? - I
+# What is a Process?
  - In terms of computing - a process is an **instance** of a **computer program** that is being **executed**.
  - It contains the **program code** and its **current activity**.
  - Depending on the **OS**, a process may be made up of **multiple threads of execution**, that execute instructions <a href="https://en.wikipedia.org/wiki/Concurrency_(computer_science)">_concurrently_</a>.